mantidproject/mantidimaging/docs/developer_docs/how-to-guides/testing.rst

 Running tests with Ada
 ----------------------

+.. note:: Ada (previously known as IDAaaS) is a remote VM system available to STFC staff and ISIS users.

+Access the platform through the `Ada Login <https://ada.stfc.ac.uk/login>`_ page, and see :ref:`getting-started-with-ada` in **Tutorials** if you're new to using Ada.

 To run the tests from the terminal in VSCode, first clone the ``mantidimaging-data`` repository in the same parent directory as ``mantidimaging``::

     git clone https://github.com/mantidproject/mantidimaging-data.git